-For information regarding various types of programs and courses Colorado State University offers, required forms and important deadlines visit Colorado State Division of Continuing Education (DCE) homepage.
+For information regarding various types of programs and courses Colorado State University offers, required forms and important deadlines visit Colorado State Online homepage.

 Applying for Financial Aid

-Complete the Free Application for Federal Student Aid (FAFSA) on the Web.
-Once you have been accepted to CSU and enrolled in CE courses, a Student Financial Services representative will adjust your financial aid award to reflect the cost of your program.
+- Complete the Free Application for Federal Student Aid (FAFSA) on the Web.
+Once you have been accepted to CSU and enrolled in online courses, a Financial Aid representative will adjust your financial aid award to reflect the cost of your program.

-To check the status of your financial aid application, visit RAMweb , select Current Financial Aid Awards.
+- To check the status of your financial aid application, visit RAMweb , select Financial Aid under the Financial Information section.
 You can review where you are in the financial aid process, view your current award notice, accept/decline your loan(s), and complete other processing requirements.

-Using Financial Aid for Division of Continuing Education (DCE) Courses
+Using Financial Aid for Colorado State Online Courses

 To be eligible for financial aid, you must be admitted to Colorado State in a degree-seeking program and be enrolled in at least 6 credits per semester (undergraduate) or at least 5 credits per semester (graduate).
-You may use federal and/or state aid, however, DCE courses will not be considered for institutional aid.
+You may use federal and/or state aid.
+However, Online programs will not be considered for institutional aid.

 After we calculate the actual costs that can be included in your budget, we may be required to reduce your financial aid.
 If you have or will receive a refund, hold on to it until all adjustments to your budget and aid have been made.